brillout/goldpage/docs/readme.template.md

 If your app is mostly about content
 (a blog, a newspaper, a e-commerce shop, ...).

+If your app is a mix
+(a website with a questionnaire) then a mixed app

 Choose this type of app if y

 This is typically is highly interactive

+!INLINE ./snippets/section-footer.md #readme

 ## !VAR SSR_APP